chmitch/AIAdjacent/Student/01-Setup.md

 ## Success criteria

 1. A restored version of the Adventure Works Data Warehouse
-1. A Power BI application workspace with assigned premium capacity(Note:  This is the most expensive resoruce we use in this event.
+1. A Power BI application workspace with assigned premium capacity(Note:  This is the most expensive resource we use in this event.
 It's a good idea to pause the capacity when you're not using it.)

 ## Learning resources